 The City of Rogers has a housing rehabilitation program to foster and maintain affordable housing.
-In this program we do basic systems repair, provide energy efficient windows and doors to include storm doors, energy efficient HVAC units, insulation, any electrical or plumbing work needed to bring house to code, and any work needed that is a health or safety hazard.
+In this program we do basic systems repair, provide energy efficient windows to include screens and doors to include storm doors, energy efficient HVAC units, insulation, any electrical or plumbing work needed to bring house to code, and any work needed that is a health or safety hazard.
 We make homes handicap accessible for our elderly to allow them to be able to stay in their homes.
 We do mold and lead based paint testing when needed.
-The City will also take action to foster new affordable rental and homeownership housing opportunities in Rogers.
-The CDBG Administrator is working with the City's Community Development Department on ways we can make it easier for the development of affordable homes through partnerships and offering incentives for the developer to be profitable in building affordable housing.
+The City will try to foster new affordable rental and homeownership housing opportunities in Rogers.
+The Community Development Block Grant (CDBG) Administrator is working with the City's Community Development Department on ways we can make it easier for the development of affordable homes through partnerships and offering incentives for the developer to be profitable in building affordable housing.